shenwei356/csvtk/doc/docs/usage.md

   -h, --help                   help for split
   -i, --ignore-case            ignore case
-  -G, --out-gzip               force output gzipped file -p, --out-prefix string      output file prefix, the default value is the input file. use -p "" to
+  -G, --out-gzip               force output gzipped file -p, --out-prefix string      output file prefix, the default value is the input file's base name. use -p "" to
                                disable outputting prefix
   -s, --prefix-as-subdir int   create subdirectories with prefixes of keys of length X, to avoid writing
                                too many files in the output directory